 On their way out, employees answer questions like “How are you feeling today?” and “Do you think Atlassian is a fun place to work?”
 A question about how much feedback employees get from their managers uncovered deficits and led the company to use leadership development training to improve the situation.

 Careesma, a Barcelona-based company that runs job boards across Europe and India, put up a simple bulletin board where employees can leave post-it notes with suggestions.
-Every week, Tania de la Paz, head of People & Values, takes the notes to the weekly staff meeting and makes sure that the management team acts on at least one issue.
+Every week, Tania de la Paz, their head of People & Values, took the notes to weekly staff meetings and maked sure that the management team acted on at least one issue.